pelevesque/Kohana3_Lieux/README.md

 ## About

-Lieux is a module for displaying lists of places.
+Lieux is a Kohana 3.3.0 module for displaying lists of places.

 ## Configuration